vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

          :align: right

    The Upgrade Software dialog box shows the progress of your selection, including pre-installation and cluster health checks.
 After the upgrade process is completed on a Controller VM, the Controller VM restarts.
 This restart is not disruptive to node operations.

+#.
+If you were running an X-Ray workload during this test, you may wish to

 WHAT TO DO NEXT
 +++++++++++++++